stephaneVercouillieBMID/slate/source/login.html.md

 Before you can integrate your application with itsme® Login service, you MUST set up a project in the <a href="https://brand.belgianmobileid.be/d/CX5YsAKEmVI7" target="blank">itsme® B2B portal</a> to obtain all the needed information.

-# 3. Integrating Login and Share Data services
+# 3. Integrating Login service

 The itsme® Login service integration is based on the <a href="http://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth" target="blank">Authorization Code Flow</a> of OpenID Connect 1.0.
 The Authorization Code Flow goes through the steps as defined in <a href="http://openid.net/specs/openid-connect-core-1_0.html#CodeFlowSteps" target="blank">OpenID Connect Core Authorization Code Flow Steps</a>, depicted in the following diagram: